Etornyo/Python/CKODON bot/READme.md

 ## Configuration

 In the `Ckodon_lib_bot.py` script, you need to provide your Telegram bot token and Google Drive API key.
 Replace the placeholders in the code with your actual keys.
+The python-telegram-bot used was the 13.7. using a 20.4 requires a few changes to some of the built in functions such as the "Filters" used should be "filters" with a lower case

 ```python
 TOKEN = 'YOUR_BOT_TOKEN'